 1. Matsumoto Castle & Matsumoto City Museum

-At the castle, you can opt to go inside and explore all 5 floors which I totally recommend.
-The castle gets more and more narrow as you reach to the top and the stairs gets steeper, but you get a nice view at the top where you can really see how this area is surrounded by mountains.
+At the castle, you can opt to go inside and explore all 5 floors which I recommend.
+The castle gets more and more narrow as you reach the top and the stairs get steeper, but you get a nice view at the top where you can really see how this area is surrounded by mountains.

 Next to the entrance to the castle is the city museum, which you can explore after the castle.